Steph Hodgins-May: Zionism Victoria forum

-During the 2016 election campaign, Hodgins-May was invited with the other two major party candidates, Michael Danby and Owen Guest, to participate in a candidates' forum for the Jewish community, which makes up a significant part of the division of Melbourne Ports.
+During the 2016 election campaign, Hodgins-May was invited with the other two major party candidates, Michael Danby and Owen Guest, to participate in a candidates' forum for the Jewish community, which makes up 9.9% of the division of Melbourne Ports.
 The event was co-sponsored by Zionism Victoria (ZV) and The Australian Jewish News (AJN).

-After initially accepting the invitation, Hodgins-May declined to turn up citing the fact that ZV was a co-sponsor of the event.
-The cited reason was stated as the political stances taken by ZV against the United Nations.
+After initially accepting the invitation, Hodgins-May declined due to event co-sponsor Zionism Victoria calling the United Nations a “nuisance and sham organisation”.

-The decision at the time was seen as a slight against the Jewish community and as taking sides in the Israeli–Palestinian conflict, although Hodgins-May subsequently accepted a number of invitations to speak at a number of other Jewish and Zionist organisations.
-The policy position of the Greens with regards to the conflict was almost indistinguishable from the Labor party, whose candidate, Danby was the eventual winner.
-However some members of the Jewish community saw this move as a 'slap in the face' to the whole community.
+Hodgins-May subsequently accepted a number of invitations to speak at a number of other Jewish and Zionist organisations such as " Mount Scopus, Habonim Dror, Jews for Refugees, Limmud Oz".

-Hodgins-May subsequently apologised to the community saying "I will say that I’ve certainly never been accused of being a bigot or anti-Semitic or anti-Zionist and I understand that that is how a lot of people felt and were quite hurt and for that, I do sincerely apologise.
-I really do.
-I did not mean to cause that hurt and offense to your community."

-The incident continued to be mentioned by Jewish publications in subsequent elections, especially the AJN, who were co-sponsors of the event in question, mentioning the incident often during subsequent election campaigns in 2019 and 2022.

 2019 election

-Hodgins-May was the Greens Party candidate for the division of Macnamara, the renamed former Division of Melbourne Ports, for the 2019 Election.
+Hodgins-May was the Greens candidate for the division of Macnamara, the renamed former Division of Melbourne Ports, for the 2019 federal election.

 While campaigning for the election, Hodgins-May secured the endorsement of Gillian Triggs, who was the Australian human rights commissioner until 2017.
 The endorsement was a personal one and not an endorsement of the party as a whole.
 Triggs came under fire from both the Liberal and Labor parties for giving the endorsement.

-During the campaign, Hodgins-May was attacked by Jewish groups because one of her staff tweeted something critical of Israel during fighting in the Gaza Strip.
-Hodgins-May was critical of the staffer, but refused to remove him from the campaign.

 While Hodgins-May increased her vote marginally, the new Labor candidate, Josh Burns increased his primary vote significantly, while the Liberal Party vote fell, meaning Burns won the seat comfortably.

 2022 election

 Hodgins-May was again preselected for the Greens in the Melbourne seat of Macnamara for the 2022 election.
 It was one of the key seats that the Greens were targeting in their hopes of increasing their representation in parliament.

-Hodgins-May increased her primary vote and finished second in primary votes behind Labor, but was unsuccessful.
+Hodgins-May increased her primary vote and finished second in primary votes behind Labor.

+Senator

+In 2023, Hodgins-May was pre-selected by The Greens to replace Janet Rice upon Rice's retirement in the first half of 2024.
+She was appointed to the Senate in a joint sitting of the Parliament of Victoria on 1 May 2024.